-Texas Southmost College contracts with American Surveillance Company, Inc. to provide security services to their campus locations to ensure a safe and secure environment for Texas Southmost College students, faculty, and staff.
-American Surveillance Company, Inc. (ASC), hereafter referred to TSC Campus Security, provides armed security services to Texas Southmost College and operates under the Texas Department of Public Safety and is commissioned as set forth by the Texas Occupations Code Chapter 1702.
+Texas Southmost College contracts with American Surveillance Company, Inc. and Off-Duty City of Brownsville Police Officers to provide security services to their campus locations to ensure a safe and secure environment for Texas Southmost College students, faculty, and staff.
+American Surveillance Company, Inc. (ASC), and Off-duty Brownville Police Officers, hereafter referred to TSC Campus Security, provides armed security services to Texas Southmost College and operates under the Texas Department of Public Safety and is commissioned as set forth by the Texas Occupations Code Chapter 1702.
 The City of Brownsville Police Department responds to any criminal acts that occur on campus.